Peruvian Whistles

 How are the whistles prepared for group?

-Whistles are soaked in tea tree, frankincense, oil of oregano, and white thyme essentials after each gathering.
-They are then left to dry out completely.
-Prior to next gathering, they are soaked for about four hours in tea tree, frankincense, white thyme, and lavender essential oils.
-This soaking saturates the porous unglazed clay, making the tone richer and more complex.
-They then air dry a couple of hours prior to being smudged with sage.
+Whistles are soaked in tea tree, frankincense, oil of oregano, and white thyme essential oils after each gathering.
+They are then left to dry out completely between sessions.
+Prior to next gathering, they are soaked for about three hours in the same four essential oils.
+This soaking saturates the porous unglazed clay, resulting in richer and more complex tones.
+The whistles then air dry a couple of hours, are smudged with sage, and then they are ready to go.

 And...what exactly will we be doing?